Search

 Venturing

-Venturing is a co-ed youth development program of the Boy Scouts of America for young men and women who are 14 (or 13 and have completed the eighth grade) through 20 years of age.
+Venturing is a teen development program of Scouting America for young men and women who are 14 (or 13 and have completed the eighth grade) through 20 years of age.
 Venturing’s purpose is to provide positive experiences to help young people mature and to prepare them to become responsible and caring adults.
 Like a Scouting Troop or Pack, a Venturing group is referred to as a “Crew”.

 Venturing has become the fastest growing program of the BSA, as young adults have found the outlet they have been looking for in their age group.
 They are able to do more and go further as a Venturer or Sea Scout in a Venturing crew or Sea Scout ship.